GrinonBarrett/Taksidos/To Do.md

 Habroism (allows one to perom an additional reaction from a limited list)
 Heeze (toss the target into the air at a speed you determine)
 Jander (makes sick and visibly unappealing)
+Jolling (slows a creature's run speed by hindering limbs)

 Create the Alchemy system in which potions and powders can be created with effect varying depending on their ingredients.